Dan Howdle | September 19th, 2023

 To get Sky Sports with Sky, you can choose to have it in a bundle with Sky TV, or add it on as an extra.
 It is cheaper to take it in a bundle, and either way it comes on an 18-month contract.
 By signing up to Sky, you will also get free access to the Sky Sports app as well as Sky Go, meaning you can watch your favourite sports when you are away from home.

-BT offers customers its Big Sport bundle, which comes both with BT Sport and a NOW TV Sports membership, giving you the full monty of sport TV in one package.
+BT offers customers its Big Sport bundle, which comes both with TNT Sports (formerly BT Sport) and a NOW TV Sports membership, giving you the full monty of sport TV in one package.
 Alternatively, you can choose to bolt on NOW TV Sport to your basic BT TV package.
 This works out more expensive, but as it is on a rolling monthly contract, you can choose to cancel at any point.

-As with BT, you can choose a pre-built Virgin Media bundle, such as the Bigger Bundle + Sports, which comes with both Sky Sports and BT Sports, or you can just add Sky Sports to your chosen bundle.
-Again, this is the most expensive way of doing it.
+As with BT, you can choose a pre-built Virgin Media bundle, such as the Bigger Bundle + Sports, which comes with both Sky Sports and TNT Sports (formerly BT Sport), or you can just add Sky Sports to your chosen bundle.
 Either way, you are tied to an 18-month contract.
 It’s also worth noting that to get Sky Sports in HD with Virgin Media will cost you an extra £7 per month, unless you pay top whack for the Ultimate Volt bundle, which comes with HD as standard.

 NOW TV is the obvious alternative to getting Sky Sports with Sky TV.
 NOW TV offers Sky Sports on both a monthly or a daily subscription.
 Both options work out expensive, but on the upside, you aren’t tied into a long contract.
 Just be aware that NOW TV month memberships roll on automatically unless you cancel.
 Day memberships do not roll on.